davidgiven/cowgol/doc/toolchain.md

 All the platform-specific code should be in [src/arch](https://github.com/davidgiven/cowgol/tree/master/src/arch).
-The most complicated part is the code generator.
-Currently the 6502 code generator is a bit of a mess and needs a proper overhaul.
+The most complicated part is the code generator, which has received a proper overhaul since 0.3 and now generates much... more adequate... code.
 It uses a very simple value cache where it tries to remember which 8-bit values are stored in which register, and flushes them to memory lazily.
 It's important to remember that you need to flush the cache whenever doing a pointer access to maintain pointer aliasing rules.
 There's no attempt to track values between basic blocks (because it's really hard); the cache is flushed and values reloaded from memory as needed.
 16-bit and 32-bit values aren't cached at all and are worked on directly in memory.

 This is a reasonable strategy for the very register-light old architectures, but would be very wasteful (although simple!) on a register-centric architecture like the ARM.
 You'll want to rewrite the code generator from scratch.
-The 6502 one is about 1.7kloc.
+The 6502 one is about 2.1kloc.

 You also need a simplifier, which breaks down complex backend instructions.
 This is much smaller, but pretty subtle, and I spent ages removing bugs from